DmitriiR/DmitriiR.github.io/README.md

 ![useful image]({{site.url}}/AlphaSquad5/strip.png)

 Alpha Squad 5 is the first game I am proud to be working on at  MunkyFun.
 This is a mobile game where the user takes control of an elite squad of the finest.
 Media and store links coming soon.
-I have been involved the the development of UI and UI systems, server-client code and many other aspects of the game.
+I have been involved the development of UI and UI systems, server-client code and many other aspects of the game.

 [<img src="{{ site.url }}/assets/downloadAppstore.png">](https://itunes.apple.com/app/id1404078045?fbclid=IwAR1qRfPpUa_5V9sKl53jmKnJp35sTShMZnNri3VItKiuhO8hKQpNHLWhqrk)[<img src="{{ site.url }}/assets/downloadGooglePlay.png">](https://play.google.com/store/apps/details?id=com.kongregate.mobile.cobra.google)